ruralmeltdown/cvm-v2.github.io/README.md

 The site is created using [Hugo](https://gohugo.io) framework, is using the [Docsy theme](https://github.com/google/docsy), and is hosted using GitHub Pages.

+To make changes to this site, please submit a PR.

 For administration assistance, please connect with us in our [Discord Community](https://discord.gg/9KUu5QQqMx) in the website channel.